jerrychong25/node-express-postgres-passport-jwt/README.md

 ## Getting Started

-This is a Node.js back end web application, which features REST API interface via Express.js, user JWT authentication, and PostgreSQL data storage.
+This is a Node.js back end web application, which features REST API interface via Express.js, user JWT authentication, and PostgreSQL.

 ## Deployment